Practice

 TOOLS, SOOT

-Castle made his ink from soot scraped from the family’s wood burning stove mixed with his saliva.
+Castle mixed his ink from soot from the family’s wood-burning stove with his saliva.
 His tools were made from sharpened sticks, apricot pits, swabs of cotton, and broken pen nibs.

 PERSPECTIVE

 Without instruction, Castle taught himself how to create perspective in his drawings.
-It appears he learned through endless practice, repetition and experimentation.
+He appears to have learned through endless practice, repetition, and experimentation.

 DRAW ME